Charles Barkley: Playoffs

 Since 2000, Barkley has served as a studio analyst for Turner Network Television (TNT).
 He appears on the network's NBA coverage during pre-game and halftime shows, in addition to special NBA events.
 He also occasionally works as an onsite game analyst.
 He is part of the crew on Inside the NBA, a post-game show during which Barkley, Ernie Johnson Jr., Kenny Smith and Shaquille O'Neal recap and comment on NBA games that have occurred during the day and also on general NBA affairs.
-Barkley has won four Sports Emmy Awards for "Outstanding Studio Analyst" for his work on TNT.
+Barkley has won five Sports Emmy Awards for "Outstanding Studio Analyst" for his work on TNT.

 During the broadcast of a game, in which Barkley was courtside with Marv Albert, Barkley poked fun at NBA official Dick Bavetta's age.
 Albert replied to Barkley, "I believe Dick would beat you in a footrace."
 In response to that remark, Barkley went on to challenge Bavetta to a race at the 2007 NBA All-Star Weekend for $5,000.
 The winner was to choose a charity to which the money would be donated.
 The NBA agreed to pitch in an additional $50,000, and TNT threw in $25,000.
 The pair raced for three and a half lengths of the basketball court until Barkley ultimately won.
 After the event, the two kissed in a show of good sportsmanship.

 Barkley was also known for being the first-ever celebrity guest picker for College GameDay, in 2004.

-Additionally, since 2011, Barkley has served as a studio analyst for the joint coverage of the NCAA Division I men's basketball tournament between Turner Sports and CBS.
+Since 2011, Barkley has served as a studio analyst for the joint coverage of the NCAA Division I men's basketball tournament between Turner Sports and CBS.
 Barkley has broadcast every Final Four since 2011.